 We did get some help and we got his eczema under control but only by using strong steroids.
 It wasn’t until months later that we realised his severe symptoms had been caused by food allergies.
 Now, as a thriving 2 year old, you would have no idea he ever had eczema.
 Once we discovered all his allergies, it disappeared.

-This time round, with Baby A, I was much more informed and aware.
+This time round, with Baby A, I was much more informed and aware of the link between food allergies and eczema.
 So when her skin started following the same pattern I eliminated offending foods and her eczema is under control.

 Food allergies and eczema: the link